Projects & Initiatives

 As part of the on-going development of our technology base, and also as part of our contribution into the development of the sector, ficonTEC is pleased to have previously been, and be currently actively involved and associated with numerous national and international projects and initiatives.

-For the activities and interactions listed below – and so too for any developments necessary for specific customer requirements – ficonTEC relies on its dedicated R&D Center, located close to ficonTEC HQ.
+For the activities and interactions listed below – and so too for any developments necessary for specific customer requirements – ficonTEC relies on its dedicated R&D Center.
 Manned by highly qualified, mostly Ph.D.-level (over 70%), but also highly experienced personnel, the team is central to ficonTEC’s regular and respected contributions to the assembly and testing development scene.
 The R&D Center is equipped with a variety of specialized assembly machines, a 3D printing system, die testing machines, wire bonders, cross-section capabilities, a die shear tester, etc., and has achieved several significant milestones in photonics micro-assembly.

 Want to know more about ficonTEC’s assorted project involvements?